mFlaifel/google-demo/README.md

 # google-demo
-this page is created for learn purposes by using html/css
+this page is created for learning purposes by using html/css only.